Azithromycin drops are used to treat bacterial eye infections.

 - If your symptoms do not improve after using the drops, speak again with your doctor.

 - When you first put the drops into your eye, they may cause blurred vision.
-This should quickly clear, but make sure you can see clearly again before you drive or use machines or tools.
+This should quickly clear, but make sure you can see clearly again before you drive and before you use machines or tools.

 - Eye infections can cause your eyes to become more sensitive to sunlight than usual.
 Wearing sunglasses may help to prevent this.